-European momentum for photovoltaics
+A European momentum for photovoltaics

-- The European Solar Initiative (ESI) with the objective of producing 20 GW of PV in Europe by 2025
+- The European Solar Initiative (ESI) which aims to produce 20GW of PV in Europe by 2025,

-- The inclusion of PV in the list of industries “at risk of strategic dependence”
+- The inclusion of PV in the list of “at risk of strategic dependence” industries.

 We still have a long way to go, but all these initiatives validate the vision we have always had of the industry’s evolution along with our goal of producing 20 GW of photovoltaic panels by 2030 – integrating the entire value chain, from ingot to module, wafer to cell.